 How to get free pension advice

-Under the pension freedoms, introduced in April 2015, free and impartial pension guidance is available for all individuals who are aged 55 and over.
-Retirees can access this guidance via The Pension Advisory Service or through their employer’s pension scheme provider.
+Under pension freedoms, introduced in April 2015, free and impartial pension guidance is available for all individuals who are aged 55 and over.
+Retirees can access this guidance via Moneyhelper (Formerly the Pensions Advisory Service) or through their employer’s pension scheme provider.

 MoneytotheMasses.com readers can also get a free 30-60 minute pension consultation* in partnership with VouchedFor.